-R-Transit clients who require additional assistance of the drivers and/or depend on mechanica crutches, walkers, and wheelchairs c the R-Transit program.
-R-Transit clients can use both RAPID and R-Transit paratransit service.
-R-Transit wil continue to provide service with wheelchair accessible.
+R-Transit clients who require additional assistance of the drivers and/or depend on mechanical crutches, walkers, and wheelchairs continue to provide service with wheelchair accessible.

 vehicles to all R-Transit clients.
 R-Transit clients have the option to use both RAPID, and service provided by the R-Transit program.
 Clients have the freedom to select a service based on individual mobility needs.